Healthdirect Free Australian health advice you can count on.

 • check your ID

-• get you to fill out a donor questionnaire to check if you can donate blood
+• ask you to complete a donor questionnaire (to check that you're eligible to donate blood)

-• give you a finger-prick test to check that your haemoglobin levels are safe so you can donate (haemoglobin is the molecule in red blood cells that makes them red)
+• do a quick finger-prick test to check that your haemoglobin levels are safe (haemoglobin is the molecule in red blood cells that makes them red)

 The staff will make sure you feel comfortable and look after you during the process.
-Your whole appointment will take about an hour.
+Your whole appointment takes about an hour.
+Donating plasma can take a bit longer.

 What happens after I've donated blood?

-After you have donated blood, it's important to rest for a few minutes.
+After you have donated blood, it's important to rest for a few minutes before you get up from the chair.

-You can then go to the refreshment area in the donor centre where you should stay for another 15 minutes.
+You can then go to the provided refreshment area in the donor centre where you should stay for about 15 minutes.
 Make sure you have a drink and a snack.

 What is my blood screened for?

-It's important that all blood donations are screened to keep the people who receive donations safe.
-Your blood will be checked for your blood type and red cell antibodies.
-If you’re donating for the first time your blood will be screened for human T-lymphotropic virus (HTLV ).
+It's important all blood donations are screened to keep the people who receive donations safe.
+Your blood will be checked to confirm your blood type and red cell antibodies (RhD factor).
+If you're donating for the first time, your blood will be screened for human T-lymphotropic virus (HTLV).

-Your blood will also be screened for 5 infectious diseases, including:
+Your blood is also screened for infectious diseases, including:

 Some donations are also screened for cytomegalovirus (CMV).